rubenpieters/sys-polyflow/spec/proposal.md

 In this section we roughly outline the suspected changes to the compiler needed to implement this extension.

-- The main change is centered in the `getSimplifiedIndexedAccessType` function.
-When checking return types, the simplification process will now check when a generic parameter is used as `indexType`.
-Then, before the cache is consulted, it will look up checks of related variables with string literals in the control flow graph.
-The indexed access type is then simplified according to these checks as outlined in the proposal.
+- The main change is an addition to the `checkReturnStatement` (checker.ts) function.
+When the criteria for enabling dependent-type-like function checking are true, we instantiate the type parameter based on a lookup of checks with literals in the control flow graph.
+These criteria are currently: the index type is a type parameter, this type parameter is declared in the enclosing function, the index type can be used to index the object type and the object type is concrete.
-- To be able to check the control flow graph, it needs to be made accessible to the `getSimplifiedIndexedAccessType` function.
+- To be able to check the control flow graph in return statements, the graph for return statements needs to be bound in the `bindWorker` function (binder.ts).
-- The `getSimplifiedIndexedAccessType` must be informed to enable the additional simplification, the `checkReturnType` function will enable this behaviour when calling typechecking for the return type.

 # Workaround